Terri D. Wright, Director

 Terri D. Wright is the Director of the Center for School, Health & Education Division of Public Health Policy and Practice at the American Public Health Association.
 She provides leadership to the strategic development and integration of public health in school-based health care and education.

-In 2010, she retired from the W. K. Kellogg Foundation in Battle Creek, MI where she served for 12 years as a program director for health policy.
+Prior to joining APHA in 2010, she served as a program director for health policy for the W. K. Kellogg Foundation in Battle Creek, MI for 12 years.
 In that capacity Terri developed and reviewed the Foundation’s health programming priorities and initiatives, evaluated and recommended proposals for funding, and administered projects and initiatives.
 She also assisted in public policy analysis and related policy program development, as well as provided leadership to the Foundation’s school-based health care policy program.

 Previously, Terri was Maternal and Child Health Director and Bureau Chief for Child and Family Services at the Michigan Department of Community Health in Lansing, Michigan.
 In that role, she managed policy, programs and resources with the goal of reducing preventable maternal, infant, and child morbidity and mortality through policy and programming.